Import Vector Data

 8

-Usage suggestion: Use regex to try to match the log levels that appear in the log.
-To reduce mismatches, symbols like []
+Recommendation: Use regex to try to match log levels in logs.
+To reduce mismatches, you can enclose log levels in symbols like [].

 transforms: